John Wang (politician)

-Early life
+Early life and education

-John Wang's father Kenjohn was the founding leader of the Taiwanese American Foundation.
+Wang's father Kenjohn was the founding leader of the Taiwanese American Foundation.
 John Wang was raised in the United States and earned his bachelor's degree from the University of Southern California.

 Career

 As a legislator, Wang took an interest in foreign affairs, and took several trips abroad.
 He traveled to the United States to discuss Taiwan's inclusion in the World Trade Organization and the aftermath of the 2003 invasion of Iraq.
 Wang also visited Switzerland to advocate for Taiwan's inclusion in the World Health Assembly.
 Within the Legislative Yuan, Wang took active roles in the Taiwan–USA Parliamentary Amity Association, and the Taiwan–France Parliamentary Amity Association.
 In September 2002, the legislature issued a non-binding resolution against the use of foreign languages during interpellation, shortly after Wang had questioned Premier Yu Shyi-kun in English.